Office of Residential and Student Life

 2) Vacancy Waitlist

 Sometimes a student will want to switch to another room or building without knowing someone in that building to swap with.
 If this is the case, we offer a vacancy waitlist.
-Interested students will need to speak to us at the housing office and explain their preferred room.
+Interested students will need to speak to the housing office and explain their preferred room.
 If a room becomes available of that type, students will be moved into it on a first-come, first-served basis.
-This waitlist can sometimes take several weeks, and we encourage residents to attempt to resolve issues in their current living arrangement before applying.
+This waitlist can sometimes take several weeks, and we encourage residents to attempt to resolve issues in their current living arrangement before requesting this option.

 3) Administrative Swap

 If a situation arises which warrants moving out of a room as soon as possible, such as a change in medical status, that student should contact his or her RD.
-The student will meet with the Residence Director and explain their situation.
+The student will meet with the Residence Director and explain his/her situation.
 The Residence Director will make an evaluation of the situation and determine the best course of action.
 This is a drastic approach that should only be taken when no other option is sufficient, as Residence Directors will often attempt to resolve issues before considering a swap, which can delay the process.

 While we encourage residents to be certain of their housing choice when completing their application, we understand that situations can change in surprising ways and want to leave the option for room swap open.
 However, before the third week of classes, we institute a "Room Freeze" and cannot approve any room swaps.